😩 Struggling to sleep? ShutEye® might be the answer! 👍

 Reading time

 People snore when the flow of air through the mouth and nose is obstructed during sleep, leading to vibrations of the tissues in the throat.
-Factors such as sleep apnea, anatomy, obesity, alcohol consumption, and sleep position can contribute to snoring.
+The narrower the airway is, the more forceful the airflow becomes which leads to loud snoring.
+Many underlying conditions can contribute to snoring such as obesity, aging and other lifestyle factors.

 Dr. June Seliber-Klein